90N45-d3v/CHOW/README.md

 3. Unzip the downloaded SimpleCLI Library and rename the resulting folder to ````SimpleCLI````
 4. Paste the folder in your arduino library folder (usually located somewhere at ````documents/Arduino/libraries````).
 5. Now you can open the downloaded arduino sketch in your Arduino IDE and upload it to your ESP8266

+## Working on...
+- Encryption for secure UDP-Packets
+- Message Broadcast for sending one message to multiple microcontrollers